 Joseph Robinette Biden Jr. was born on November 20th, 1942.

-His teeth and hair were born quite a bit later and are likely immortal, but the point is: Joe Biden is old.
+His teeth and hair were born quite a bit later and are likely immortal, but the point is: our President-elect is old.
 He's so old that "Robinette" probably seemed like a reasonable thing to put in the middle of your kid's name when he was born.

-He's so old, in fact, that he's technically slightly older than the guy who is currently president, proving that old white guys are the milk-on-a-hot-day of politicians: a bad choice (also, they look and smell like spoiled dairy).
+He's so old, in fact, that he's technically slightly older than the guy who is still president until January 20, and actively proving that old white guys are the milk-on-a-hot-day of politicians: a bad choice (also, they look and smell like spoiled dairy).

 Despite some technical difficulties and some uncomfortable moments, the Democratic National Convention was an attempt to provide solace to a fractured nation.